 I will be a visiting research student at KCL from April-June.
 I will still honour my office hours for feedback for current students, but I would recommend emailing in advance so that a particular time can be arranged.

-I am also interested in issues concerning the relationship between consciousness and time more generally, where this involves one's passing thoughts, emotions, and moods, as well as one's episodes of remembering and imagining; as well as how time is represented in the visual arts and literature.
+I am also interested in issues concerning the relationship between consciousness and time more generally, where this involves one's passing thoughts, emotions, and moods; episodes of remembering and imagining; as well as how time is represented in the visual arts and literature.

 Other interests span a wide range of issues in the philosophy of perception, the philosophy of mind, the philosophy of psychology, metaphysics, epistemology, and aesthetics.

 My PhD is being funded by the Faculty of Arts DTC (CADRE) at the University of Warwick.